cwonrails/jgthms.github.io/_posts/2013-02-17-soundcloud-ux-is-confusing.md

 layout: post
 title: SoundCloud's UX is confusing
 category: Interface
+introduction: SoundCloud is great for discovering and sharing music.
+Less for actually listening to it.
 recommended: true
 ---

+**Update**: it looks like SoundCloud finally delivered.

 I'm going to copy/paste what I've said about SoundCloud in a [previous comment](http://news.ycombinator.com/item?id=4871076):
 I love SoundCloud.